 Josh is a member of the California State Bar.
 He regularly appears in state and federal court.
 When not in court, Josh—a competitive cyclist—sometimes rides his bicycle to work.

 A former opposing counsel once praised Jame by remarking that he, “aggressively represented the interests of his clients, while maintaining a high degree of integrity and professionalism.”
+While this praise may seem trivial, it represents an important but uncommon approach among many of today’s lawyers.
 This assessment fairly summarizes Jame’s approach to his practice.
 And considering his path to the legal profession, it should come as no surprise.

 Jame grew up surrounded by the forests and farms of Central New York.
 He learned the value of hard work at a young age, delivering newspapers and mowing lawns in the summer, and shoveling snow during the region’s long winters.